ARM-DOE/sts/README.md

   sources: # Supports multiple sources where omitted entries will inherit from previous sources hierarchically
     - name          : ...   # Name of the source (used by receiver)
-      out-dir       : /...  # Override the global output directory setting threads       : 8     # Maximum number of concurrent HTTP connections bin-size      : 10MB  # The generally-desired size for a given HTTP request (BEFORE any compression) compress      : 4     # Use GZIP compression of level 0-9 (0 = no compression, 9 = best but slowest)
+      out-dir       : /...  # Override the global output directory setting log-dir       : /...  # Override the global log directory setting threads       : 8     # Maximum number of concurrent HTTP connections bin-size      : 10MB  # The generally-desired size for a given HTTP request (BEFORE any compression) compress      : 4     # Use GZIP compression of level 0-9 (0 = no compression, 9 = best but slowest)
-      min-age       : 15s   # How old a file must be before being added to the "outgoing" queue max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) scan-delay    : 30s   # How long to wait between scans of the outgoing directory timeout       : 30m   # The HTTP timeout for a single request stat-payload  : true  # Whether or not to log each payload's throughput stats stat-interval : 5m    # How often to log throughput statistics poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests
+      min-age       : 15s   # How old a file must be before being added to the "outgoing" queue max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) cache-age     : 24h   # Interval at which to check files in the cache scan-delay    : 30s   # How long to wait between scans of the outgoing directory timeout       : 30m   # The HTTP timeout for a single request stat-payload  : false # Whether or not to log each payload's throughput stats stat-interval : 5m    # How often to log throughput statistics poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests